adrianod1as/OxeNetworking-iOS/README.md

 In any file you'd like to use OxeNetworking in, don't forget to import the framework with `import OxeNetworking`.

+## Contributing

+Hey!
+Do you like OxeNetworking?
+Awesome!
+We could actually really use your help!

+Open source isn't just writing code.
+OxeNetworking could use your help with any of the
+following:

+- Finding (and reporting!) bugs.
+- New feature suggestions.
+- Answering questions on issues.
+- Documentation improvements.
+- Reviewing pull requests.
+- Helping to manage issue priorities.
+- Fixing bugs/new features.

+If any of that sounds cool to you, send a pull request!

+### Help us improve OxeNetworking documentation
+Whether you’re a core member or a user trying it out for the first time, you can make a valuable contribution to OxeNetworking by improving the documentation.
+Help us by:

+- sending us feedback about something you thought was confusing or simply missing
+- suggesting better wording or ways of explaining certain topics
+- sending us a pull request via GitHub

 ## License